mcgibbon/sympl/docs/overview.rst

 and modify for a number of reasons.
 Sympl aims to learn from the past experience of these models to accelerate research and improve accessibility.

-Sympl defines a set of Python object APIs that can be combined to create a model.
+Sympl defines a framework of Python object APIs that can be combined to create a model.
 This has a number of benefits:

 * Objects can use code written in any language that can be called from Python,